melvio/hopla/README.md

 Hopla is a XDG-compliant CLI which uses `python3` to interact with the [Habitica API](https://habitica.com/apidoc/).

-Hopla is currently under active development so new features are added rapidely.
+Hopla is currently under active development so new features are added rapidly.

 ## How to Use Hopla